The Open University since 2006

 Living with the internet: learning online

-This unit provides an introduction to learning online.
-The unit discusses the basics of online study, including file management and ensuring you are using a PC in a safe and healthy way.
-You will then be invited to assess your style of learning and consider how you can ensure you are ‘computing with confidence’.
+This course provides an introduction to learning online.
+The course discusses the basics of online study, including file management and ensuring you are using a PC in a safe and healthy way.
+You will then be invited to assess your style of learning and consider how you can ensure you are 'computing with confidence'.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Information and Communication Technologies courses or view the range of currently available OU Information and Communication Technologies courses.